MedRAX: Medical Reasoning Agent for Chest X-ray: Conclusion

 \section{Conclusion}

 MedRAX establishes a new benchmark in AI-driven CXR interpretation by integrating structured tool orchestration with large-scale reasoning.
-Our evaluation on ChestAgentBench demonstrates its superiority over both general-purpose and domain-specific models, reinforcing the advantages of explicit stepwise reasoning in medical AI.
-These findings highlight the potential of combining foundation models with specialized tools, a principle that could be applied to broader domains in healthcare and beyond.
-Future work should focus on optimizing tool selection, uncertainty-aware reasoning, and expanding MedRAX’s capabilities to multimodal medical imaging for greater clinical impact.
+Our evaluation demonstrates its superiority over both general-purpose and domain-specific models, reinforcing the advantages of explicit stepwise reasoning in medical AI.
+These findings highlight the potential of combining foundation models with specialized tools, a principle applicable to broader healthcare domains.
+Future work should focus on optimizing tool selection, uncertainty-aware reasoning, and expanding capabilities to multimodal medical imaging for greater clinical impact.